MalikHudson/Windows-Server-2016/README.md

-I installed two more virtual desktops onto my virtual machine.
+(Above) I installed two more virtual desktops onto my virtual machine.
 Here we have a Server manager (left), a helpdesk account (top-right), and an end-user account (bottom-right) to conduct the rest of this lab.
 This is to fully immerse me in an office environment.